glewe/ci4-auth/README.md

 ];
 ```

+### Passing custom config to Views

+In case you have a custom configuration that you want to pass to your views (e.g. theme settings, language, etc.), the _render() function of each CI4-Auth controller passes a variable called `$myConfig` to the view
+if it exists.
+It is assumed that you set this variable in your BaseController.

 ### Database Migration

 Assuming that your database is setup correctly but still empty you need to run the migrations now.